salehacodes/world-happiness-analysis/README.md

 - **UAE happiness trend**: tracked year-by-year score changes and contextualised dips against regional events
 - **Correlation analysis**: heatmap and pair plots identifying which factors most strongly predict happiness
 - **GDP vs Happiness**: regression plot exploring the relationship between wealth and wellbeing

+## Key Questions Explored
+- What factors predict national happiness most strongly?
+- How has the UAE's happiness score changed over 5 years?
+- How do GDP, social support, and life expectancy interact?
+- Which countries are consistently the happiest and unhappiest?

 ## Key Findings
 1. **GDP is the strongest predictor of happiness (r = 0.79)**: wealthier nations consistently score higher, but wealth alone doesn't tell the whole story.